irenecamper/LMS-zscore-calculator/README.md

   - `readxl`

 ## Data
-LMS values and percentile curves for children and adults can be found at the following link: [LMS Z-Score App Data].
+LMS values and percentile curves for children and adults can be found at [the following link: [LMS Z-Score App Data]](https://github.com/FlorianKrach/scientific-LMS-zscore-app/tree/master/data).
 The relevant outputs have been saved in the `data/` folder in this repository.

 ## Instructions
 1. **Clone the repository**: